 Flight Simulator Multiplayer Tutorial

 This tutorial is designed to help you get started flying in multiplayer games.
-It focuses primarily on Microsoft's Flight Simulator 2002 (FS2002), Flight Simulator 2004 (FS2004), and Flight Simulator X (FSX), and explains how to connect to a multiplayer session on an FSHost server.
+It focuses primarily on Microsoft's Flight Simulator 2002 (FS2002), Flight Simulator 2004 (FS2004), Flight Simulator X (FSX), and Lockheed Martin's Prepar3D, and explains how to connect to a multiplayer session on an FSHost server.

 Connecting to an FSHost server